 The ballet's title refers to a musical motif used by Shostakovich to represent himself, with four notes that, when written in German notation, stand in for his initials in the German spelling (D. Sch.).
 Concerto DSCH, which premiered in 2008, was Ratmansky’s second ballet created for the Company.

-- Premiere by CND: Compañía Nacional de Danza at Teatro Real de Madrid (Spain), November 19th 2020
+- Premiere by Compañía Nacional de Danza: at Teatro Real de Madrid (Spain), November 19th 2020

 With its thrilling Shostakovich score and dramatic texture, Ratmansky’s acclaimed 2008 creation excels with classical ingenuity and contemporary stylishness.